basnetsanskar0/franka-rl-golf-control/README.md

 Uses Stable-Baselines3 to quickly train an agent with a custom neural network.

-- Quick to prototype and easy to run
+- Custom neural network feature extractor
-- Leverages a proven PPO implementation
+- Leverages a quick and proven PPO implementation
 - Produces a submission-ready `.zip` model
 - Suitable as a baseline for fast experimentation